chloe-vilain/coop-ingredient-scrape/README.md

 #### System requirements
 * Poetry python package manager: https://python-poetry.org/docs/
 * Google Chrome
+* For FDC data source - you will need to request an API key to pull data from this source.
+These keys are available to the public from https://fdc.nal.usda.gov/api-key-signup.html.
+Set this key to FDC_API_KEY env var.

 #### Running
 You can run the main script from the command line using `poetry run python {local path}/coop-ingredient-scrape/src/get_coop_ingredients.py {query} -c {count of products to return, optional}` -- for example, `poetry run python ~/code/coop-ingredient-scrape/src/get_coop_ingredients.py 'tofu' -c 10`